artberri/devenv/README.md

 devenv
 ```

-Finally, install some cool theme for the chosen terminal: [Dracula](https://draculatheme.com)
+Finally, install some cool theme for the gnome terminal if you want to [Dracula](https://draculatheme.com).
+It's already installed for Tilix.

 ## Updating